 Sheaths and collars: The leaf sheaths may have some fine hair, ligules are short - 0.2 to 0.5 mm long.

 Inflorescence: The flowering seed heads are terminal and axillary panicles with 1 to 6 branches arranged as racemes, but usually only 1 to 3 per stem, and each is from <1 to 5 inches long.
-Initially they are enclosed by the leaf sheath.
+Initially they are enclosed by the leaf sheath and then enlongate.
 Axillary panicles are usually solitary and usually partially to completely enclosed by the leaf sheath.

 The spikelets are usually in pairs, arranged alternately in two rows on one side of the flattened raceme and appressed to the rachis.
 They are straw to brown in color, each spikelet is 1.4 - 2.6 mm long.
 The lower glumes are absent, the upper glume is 3-veined as is the lower lemma, but the lower lacks ribs on the veins.
 Both usually have fine hair.
 Upper florets in the spikelet are bisexual and straw color.
 Lower florets, if present, are sterile.